OFiDCrypt/kin-perk-live-events/README.md

-# kin-perk-sweeps
+# kin-perk-live-events
-Documentation for the structure and development of the “Perk Digital Art” Sweepstakes Contest, hosted on Telegram and X and endorsed by the Kin Communitity.
+Documentation for the structure and development of the “Perk Digital Art” Live Events, hosted on Telegram and X and endorsed by the Kin Communitity.